yakconsulting/spidersoftdev.github.io/content/projects/readability.md

 3. Identifies the image with the largest dimensions
 4. Returns the URL and size information of the largest image

+Currently tools is able to read dimensions from images in PNG, JPEG, GIF, SVG and WebP formats.
+Doesn't work with images in CSS.

 ## Output Format

 The utility returns a JSON object containing: